dandalpiaz/drive-music-player/README.md

 - play button on hover from album page
 - tag reading - https://ericbidelman.tumblr.com/post/8343485440/reading-mp3-id3-tags-in-javascript
 - order of async functions (getting albums, getting album arts)
-- previous button should restart track if very early in seek
+- previous button should restart track if not early in seek
 - allow YouTube links instead of audio files
 - wrap with electron for desktop app
 - PYM - add times to seek, get domain, add WIP to intro, add to portfolio, h1 scroll on mobile, use ID for hash instead of album name